-The chairman of the public inquiry says he is “struck forcibly…by the strong sense of community that existed within the Grenfell Tower”.
-Surviving members and relatives of that community vow to pursue justice and change.
+The chairman of the Grenfell fire public inquiry says he is “struck forcibly…by the strong sense of community that existed within the Grenfell Tower”.
+Survivors of the Grenfell fire and bereaved relatives are increasingly showing that strength with their vow to constantly pursue justice.

-Karim Mussilhy sets the tone for the Grenfell Tower public inquiry with his powerful testimony, writes Paul Coleman.
+Karim Mussilhy sets the tone for the Grenfell Tower public inquiry with his powerful testimony in May.

 At one point, an inquiry barrister seems to try to caution Mussilhy’s forthcoming remarks.
 But Mussilhy refuses to be “censored”.